San Joaquin Valley: Possible solutions and alternatives

 The large dairy herds create manure, which is used to create the fertilizers that is applied to the crop fields.
 As demand for crops increases, farmers look to lower the costs of production.
 Using manure-based fertilizers is cost effective since manure is a by-product of large dairy farms and herds.
 The alternative to manure, which contains a high level of nitrates, is composting.
 Composting however is relatively expensive compared to using manure as fertilizer, since it is not as effective and is more timely/costly to make because of the large amount of aeration needed.

+Non-fluoridation of tap water

+Fluoridation is adding an element of fluoride to drinking water to reduce the occurrence of dental issues like tooth decay.
+Cal Water requires fluoride in water systems if public funding is available.
+In 2011, the Stockton city council asked its waterworks for grants and other sources of funding of $4.6 million to add fluoride to water that will serve approximately 280,000 people.

-San Joaquin Valley Fever
+Valley Fever

-San Joaquin Valley Fever, or coccidioidomycosis, is a fungal infection caused by Coccidioides immitis through the inhalation of airborne dust or dirt.
+Valley Fever, or coccidioidomycosis, is a fungal infection caused by Coccidioides immitis through the inhalation of airborne dust or dirt.
 The valley is just one of the areas in the southwestern United States where the illness is endemic due to C. immitis residing in the soil.